userlandkernel/plataoplomo/writeups/not-so-privatekeys.md

 Personally I think that would be unlawful due to the constraints of the act, but neither do I have the legal means to make that claim when it would happen.

 Taking down this repository for DMCA violation would be an act of weakness and at the very least disrespectful to the owl of Athena.
-If that will happen, I will find my freedom elsewhere and perhaps leave GitHub forgood.
+In case that would happen I will be finding my freedom elsewhere and perhaps leave GitHub forgood.
 Just remember that a meal never tastes great if you don't add onions.
 Those with culinairy principes will know what I mean by that.